 The Navy takes the number of "billets" they have for each enlisted rank, above the rank of E-3, and allocates them to the different ratings (enlisted jobs).
 In other words, the Storekeeper (SK) rating may be allowed to have 5,000 E-4s at any point in time and 2,000 E-5s and Hospital Corpsman (HM) rating may be authorized 7,000 E-4s, and 5,000 E-5s (as a general rule, the higher the paygrade, the fewer positions there are, within a specific rating).

 In order to promote someone (above the rank of E-3), there must be a "vacancy."
 For example, if an E-9 retires in a certain rating, that means that one E-8 can be promoted to E-9, and that opens an E-8 slot, so one E-7 can be promoted to E-8, and so-forth.
 If 200 E-5s get out of the Navy in a particular rating, then 200 E-4s can be promoted to E-5.

-As of September 2012, the Navy had 261,130 enlisted members on active duty.
-Here's how it breaks down, by enlisted rank (percentages rounded and may not equal 100%):
+As of March 2019, the Navy had 273,823 enlisted members on active duty.
+Here's how it breaks down, by enlisted rank.

 Like the other services, the Navy has programs that will grant advanced paygrade (up to E-3) when joining up, for certain accomplishments, such as college credits, or participation in JROTC.
 Additionally, the Navy will give accelerated advancement (up to E-4) to recruits who enlist in certain enlistment programs, such as the Nuclear Field Program.